DanielFerguson/helpinghomes.com.au/README.md

 - [x] Create base inertiajs-powered map view.
 - [x] Change user id to use uuid, rather than autoincrement id.
 - [x] Move from location relationship to straight lat, lng.
+- [ ] Setup laravel socialite with google, facebook and email providers.
+- [ ] Look into offer clustering.
+- [ ] Update offer pins to custom images.
+- [ ] Show modal when the user clicks an offer on the map, where the user can 'request details'.
+- [ ] Record this click against the users id under a new table called `offer_detail_requests` with `user_id`, `requested_at`, and `offer_id`.
+- [ ] Create offer form requests.
 - [ ] Fuzz the lat lng of requests on creation, for privacy reasons.
-- [ ] Create offer form requests.
-- [ ] Setup laravel socialite with google, facebook and email providers.
 - [ ] Add authenticated state to inertia shared state.
 - [ ] Add spatie/x-ray to build pipeline
 - [ ] Setup deployment to Forge server.
+- [ ] Add appropriate license to project (MIT?).
 - [ ] Create /help page.
 - [ ] Create /about page.
-- [ ] Add appropriate license to project.
+- [ ] Create observer for offers
+- [ ] On offer creation, trigger a job to send the offerer a message after 3 days asking whether their offer has been taken.
+If it has been, soft delete the offer.
+If not, delay the job a week to run again.

 ### Tests to write...